 While you can keep your coverage beyond the initial 10-year period, you'll see the new price is substantially larger.

-Almost 10x more expensive in just a few years!
+Almost 10 times more expensive in just a few years!

-You have 3 basic options, at this point:
+You have three basic options, at this point:

 Let's talk about the pros and cons of each one, and why you might choose to elect one over the other.